-STOP 21: The flat top of Middle Hill has excellent exposures of two 8-12 m wide, E-W-trending dolerite dikes (d) that cut through the Lynn Volcanic Complex (Zpt).
+STOP 21: The flat top of Middle Hill has excellent exposures of two 8-12 m wide, E-W-trending dolerite dikes (d) that cut through the crystal tuff (Zlvx).
 The same two dikes also occur on Pine Hill to the east.

-In the first dolerite dike (image to right) are inclusions of the volcanic rock.
-The dolerite surface is very smooth because of glacial erosion, and you may see faint traces of glacial grooves that are oriented SSE.
-The second dolerite dike is at Stop 22.
+In the first dolerite dike (image to right) are inclusions of the crystal tuff.
+The dolerite surface is very smooth because of glacial erosion, and you may see faint traces of glacial grooves that are oriented S30°E. The second dolerite dike is at Stop 22.